 - 4. Properties Zoned I, Industrial District - a.
-Buildings constructed in the I district are required to meet this subsection B.8.f(2)(a) on the Primary Façade only. - b.
+Buildings constructed in the I district are required to meet this subsection 4.05.C (Nonresidential Use Design Requirements) on the Primary Façade only. - b.
 Buildings in the I district that are outside of an overlay are not subject to window requirements in subsection 4.05.C.5. - c.
-For the purposes of complying with subsection 4.05.C.6, buildings in the I district may deduct one item from Table 16: Menu of Nonresidential Design Elements based on the building size as indicated in Table 17: Required Minimum Number of Design Elements. - 5.
-Required Windows - a.
-Primary Façades must have windows or doors containing glass that cover a minimum of twenty percent (20%) and a maximum of eighty percent (80%) of the façade. - b.
+For the purposes of complying with subsection 4.05.C.6, buildings in the I district may deduct one item from Table 16: Menu of Nonresidential Design Elements based on the building size as indicated in Table 17: Required Minimum Number of Design Elements.

+a.
+Primary Façades must have windows or doors containing glass that cover a minimum of twenty percent (20%) and a maximum of eighty percent (80%) of the façade.

+- b.
 Secondary Façades must have windows or doors containing glass that cover a minimum of ten percent (10%) and a maximum of eighty percent (80%) of the façade. - c.
 Of the required glass area, at least fifty percent (50%) must be transparent (not opaque or spandrel glazing). - d.
-No façade shall exceed eighty percent (80%) glass coverage. - e.
-For Drive-Thru or Drive-In Uses the pick-up window is not included as fulfilling this requirement. - 6.
+No façade shall exceed eighty percent (80%) glass coverage. - 6.
 Nonresidential Design Elements Requirements - a.
 Table 16: Menu of Nonresidential Design Elements includes a list of design elements that, based upon the size of a building (see Table 17: Required Minimum Number of Design Element), must be incorporated into a building's design on any building façade visible from a Right-of-Way, public parking lot, or abutting property: